Skip to main content

 heartbeat(0.5)

 The function heartbeat() is a stream generator, i.e. a function that returns a stream as an object.
-When you enter a stream object to the REPL it will run the stream and display each extracted stream element as in the example above.
+When you enter a stream object to the REPL it will run the stream to extract and display stream element as in the example above.

 The stream generator diota(pace,l,u) returns a finite stream of the integers between l and u with pace delays in-between.